MEGS$^{2}$: Memory-Efficient Gaussian Splatting via Spherical Gaussians and Unified Pruning: Introduction

-\begin{itemize} \item We introduce a novel color representation for 3DGS by replacing spherical harmonics with arbitrarily-oriented spherical Gaussians, which significantly reduces the per-primitive parameter count and thus lowers rendering VRAM with minimal impact on quality. \item We propose a unified soft pruning framework that models both primitive-count and lobe-pruning as a memory-constrained optimization problem, which yields superior performance compared to existing staged or hard-pruning methods. \item We achieve unprecedented memory compression for 3DGS, surpassing both vanilla and state-of-the-art lightweight methods.
+Overall, our contributions can be summarized as follows: \begin{itemize}[leftmargin=1em, noitemsep, topsep=0pt, parsep=0pt] \item Advancing beyond the hybrid approach in SG-Splatting \citep{wang2024sgsplattingaccelerating3dgaussian}, we introduce a fully standalone color representation by replacing Spherical Harmonics entirely with arbitrarily-oriented and prunable Spherical Gaussians.
+This significantly reduces the per-primitive parameter count and thus lowers rendering VRAM with minimal impact on quality. \item We propose a unified soft pruning framework that models both primitive-count and lobe-count as a memory-constrained optimization problem, which yields superior performance compared to existing staged or hard-pruning methods. \item We achieve unprecedented memory compression for 3DGS, surpassing both vanilla and state-of-the-art lightweight methods.
 Our method delivers over an \textbf{8$\times$} static VRAM compression and nearly a \textbf{6$\times$} rendering VRAM compression compared to vanilla 3DGS, while maintaining or even improving rendering quality.
 Furthermore, it still achieves a \textbf{~2$\times$} static VRAM compression and a 40\% rendering VRAM reduction over the SOTA method, GaussianSpa, with comparable quality. \end{itemize}